|Karo Michaelian |

 UV-resistant RNA and DNAMichaelian applies the theory of dissipative systems to the origin of life with interesting results.
 He points out that both RNA and DNA are exceptionally strong absorbers and extremely rapid dissipaters of ultraviolet light UV-C (230–290 nm) .
 They do this within a picosecond, which is extremely fast (one millionth of one millionth of a second).
 There are no known other biotic or abiotic molecules that have this property, he claims.
 UV-C light from the sun could have penetrated the prebiotic atmosphere 4 to 2.5 billion years ago.
 The reason is that the ozone-layer (ozone shield) did not exist at the time , so UV-C light could not be absorbed by the ozone layer.
 This is before the origin of life.
 So, Michaelian suggests that DNA and RNA have those exceptional properties because they could resist the UV-C light of those days.
 In other words: DNA and RNA (especially the 5 bases) were thermodynamically selected.
 They were stable under those harsh conditions.
 If DNA and RNA have indeed those properties it makes sense that they were selected.
 Not only DNA and RNA: "There are also many other vestiges remaining in the fundamental molecules of life pointing to a UV-C environment at, or very near, the beginnings of life which would also have to be considered as mere accidents or coincidences..." (p.
 307).
 This all makes sense and this is one of the potential valuable contributions to the Origin of Life field.

 So, the explanation of why DNA has been 'chosen' as the hereditary molecule, is that it has been thermodynamically selected at a time 4 to 2.5 billion years ago.
 A relic of the past.
 This seems plausible because all molecules of those days must necessarily have been very resistant to UV light.
-You cannot call it natural selection, because we are talking here about non-living non-reproducing molecules.
+One cannot call it natural selection, because we are talking here about non-living non-reproducing molecules.
 I guess other molecules were destroyed, but Michaelian does not tell us much about what happened for example with amino acids, peptides, proteins, lipids, sugars, etc. in those days.

 Now we have short sequences of DNA or RNA.
 But that is not life.
 DNA should be replicated.
 Michaelian has ideas about that too ('Ultraviolet and Temperature Assisted Replication').
 Still, this does not amount to life.
 But all other Origin of Life researches face the same problem.
 Michaelian is not the only scientist claiming a role for UV light.
 John D. Sutherland reports that his team created nucleic acid precursors starting with just hydrogen cyanide (HCN), hydrogen sulfide (H2S), and ultraviolet (UV) light .
 I don't know what the specific role of UV is in their scenario.